 Dependents Who Don’t Reside in Your Household

-If you want to claim your as a , in most case the child will have to have lived with you for most (over 50%) of the year.
+If you want to claim your child as a dependent, in most case the child will have to have lived with you for most (over 50%) of the year.
 Otherwise, the person with whom the child resided, in most cases the parent with legal custody, is the person entitled to the dependent child claim.